oracle/oci-python-sdk/README.rst

 Known Issues
 ============

-You can find information on any known issues with the SDK `here <https://docs.us-phoenix-1.oraclecloud.com/Content/knownissues.htm>`__ and under the “Issues” tab of this GitHub repository.
+You can find information on any known issues with the SDK `here <https://docs.us-phoenix-1.oraclecloud.com/Content/knownissues.htm>`__ and under the “Issues” tab of this project's `GitHub repository <https://github.com/oracle/bmcs-python-sdk>`_.

 =======
 License